Who owns the Post?

 Pacific6’s purchase of the Post in June 2018 allowed the media organization to continue expanding coverage of our city and its people, quadrupling its editorial and business staff, to become the largest media organization in the city of Long Beach.

-Though Pacific6 helps to guide financial sustainability and strategic vision for Pacific Community Media, the company does not have a say in news and editorial decisions or coverage.
+Pacific6 did not have a say in news and editorial decisions or coverage.